-Editor’s note: CropLife Senior Writer Jackie Pucci caught up with four leading companies — Compass Minerals, Actagro, Timac Agro USA, and Tiger-Sul — at the recent Commodity Classic event to learn how they are helping to move the needle on crop nutrition.
+Editor’s note: CropLife Senior Writer Jackie Pucci caught up with four leading companies — Compass Minerals, Actagro, Timac Agro USA, and Tiger-Sul — at the 2019 Commodity Classic event to learn how they are helping to move the needle on crop nutrition.

 Compass Minerals: Make Your Gains Early